 “Money’s not an issue.
 I made a fortune selling real estate in Los Angeles and I have plenty to invest.
 Plus, I have a couple of California investors who will chip in more when things get moving.”

-“What are you going to build it out of?”
+“What are you planning on building it out of?”

 “We’ll use stainless steel panels and heavy bulletproof glass for the exterior.
 I’ll need experienced men and that’s where you come into the picture, Melvin…If you’re interested.”